-Every great business starts with an idea.
-But ideas can be fragile.
-Ignore them and they die, share them with the wrong people, and you can be talked out of them.
-What Do You Do With an Idea? is the story about a little child, his anthropomorphized idea and how he brings it into the world.
+Every great business starts with an idea, but ideas can be fragile.
+Ignore them and they die; share them with the wrong people, and you can be convinced to quit.
+Every budding entrepreneur will love this story about a child, his anthropomorphized idea, and how he brings it into the world.

 by Adam Toren, Matthew Toren